COLUMN: NOC brings a welcome light to presidential search

 OSU was a slightly more open process, with about 38 members of a committee, including faculty, staff, students and alumni; however, no final candidates were named or held meetings with the public.
 Dr. Kayse Shrum was selected for the position.

-We like the way NOC is handling their search, and we think conducting a presidential search this way has the best potential for successful leadership transition, which is vital to maintaining momentum at any higher-ed institution.
+I like the way NOC is handling their search, and I think conducting a presidential search this way has the best potential for successful leadership transition, which is vital to maintaining momentum at any higher-ed institution.
 Large institutions need to adopt a more open process.

 Louisiana State University has recently announced and identified eight candidates for the presidency.
 That’s a good start.